mcnabbian/100-days-of-code/log.md

 **Today's Progress:** started learnsql.com course.

 **Thoughts:** Slow day today.
 Friday.
 Practiced music a lot and didn't feel like digging into pandas, mostly because I didn't know what to do with it.

+---
+### Day 28: April 4, 2020

+**Today's Progress:** Kept messing around with the pokemon dataset.
+Accidentally deleted a lot of work and had to reset to an earlier file version, so I lost a lot.

+**Thoughts:** Was kind of bummed that I lost some work.
+It's not a huge deal because it was all basic stuff for the most part.
+I learned the importance of saving and creating checkpoints for jupyter notebooks.
+I also learned that it's probably safer to just use the undo button.

+---
+### Day 29: April 5, 2020

+**Today's Progress:** Completed second part of A-Z SQL couse from learnsql.com.

+**Thoughts:** It's a great platform to learnsql, but it's a pretty spendy.
+It's free for like two more weeks however.